Zeex/sampgdk/README.md

 make install # optional
 ```

-You can also pass additional options to the `cmake` command and change
+You can also pass additional arguments to the `cmake` command and change the
-some build variables (see below).

-Supported variables:
+following build options:

 * `SAMPGDK_STATIC`             - Build as static library (default is OFF)
 * `SAMPGDK_BUILD_PLUGINS`      - Build example plugins (default is OFF)